-Sustainability Appraisal (SA) An evaluation process for assessing the environmental, social, economic and other sustainability effects of plans and programmes.
-SA is a statutory requirement introduced by the 2004 volume by turning it to ashes and also generates heat, which may be used to generate electricity.
+The burning of waste at high temperatures.
+This reduces its volume by turning it to ashes and also generates heat, which may be used to generate electricity.
 Some industrial processes coincinerate (mix waste with conventional fuels) to produce energy.
 Thermal Recovery facilities use waste to generate heat/electricity and are also known as Energy from Waste plants (EfW).